flumeapp/help.flumeapp.com/views/login.md

 # Login

 Upon launching Flume, you will be presented with the Login Window.
+This window will also appear as a sheet when you are adding [multiple accounts.](/preferences/accounts.md)

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/login.png" width="30%" height="30%" /> <img src="/views/assets/login-form.png" width="30%" height="30%" /></p>